Garmin Instinct Review

 The Instinct does not support wither Garmin PAY or Garmin’s CIQ apps.
 I suspect the former is a result of the hardware and the latter exclusion to stop you straying too far from Garmin’s own ecosystem.

-The Instinct also lacks onboard maps.
+The Garmin Instinct reviewed here also lacks onboard maps.
 But then so does most of the competition and effectively ALL of the direct competition at this price.
 The mapping intelligence in the Explore & Connect apps coupled with the outdoors sensors on the device is a winning combination.
 Whilst I’m not a frequent hiker, I can see the Instinct hitting the spot by providing a complete hiking/adventure solution for most people.
-You can use it as a smart sports watch too with many of Garmin great sporting & connected smart features throughout the Connect ecosystem but don’t expect it to do high-end and fancy sporty stuff like supporting power meters for a triathlon.
+You can use it as a smart, sports watch too with many of Garmin great sporting & connected smart features throughout the Connect ecosystem but don’t expect it to do high-end and fancy sporty stuff like supporting power meters for a triathlon.

 HIGHLIGHT: The best spec at this price.